lt-www/www-ltr/data/md/albums/everything-sings-tonight/texts.md

 When the rushing dark meets the swarming lights\
 Cut like card through a blue-black night\
-It’s the dirt and damn, and the tear apart\
+Itâs the dirt and damn, and the tear apart\
-Ripped like card through a blue-black heart\
+Ripped like card through a blue-black heart

 Gravel shoulder on a hairpin bend\
 Tearing it down with your new-found friend\
 Through the blare and shout\
-We’re gonna drown it out\
+Weâre gonna drown it out

 Milkweed stench and a crooked smile\
 Wind rattled that place all through the night\
 Looking right at you\
-With his one good eye\
+With his one good eye

 Hear it in your mother tongue\
 Rumble down down below, ringing up up above

 When the rushing dark meets the swarming lights\
 Cut like card through a blue-black night\
-It’s the dirt and damn, and the tear apart\
+Itâs the dirt and damn, and the tear apart\
 Ripped like card through a blue-black heart